Every track.

 Ars Technica

 Notebooks required.
 No experience needed.
 Ars Technica is the art of making — observation, sketching, film analysis, and one finished piece per week.
-Built for dads who want to make something alongside their kid.
+Built for parents who want to make something alongside their kid.

-Business
+Business & Entrepreneurship

-Notify meFrom a lemonade stand to a P&L statement.
+1 of 6 liveFrom a lemonade stand to a P&L statement.

 Real stakes, real lessons.
 Your kid will start a small venture, track revenue, deal with a loss, and learn what a margin actually means.
 Built around doing, not theory.